DulakshiGuruge2001/smartcane-webapp/README.md

 - South Asian farming practices and regional variations
 - Climate and environmental factor analysis in crop yield

-## 📝 License

-This project is open source and available for educational and commercial use.
-Please provide appropriate attribution to Dulakshi Guruge and the SmartCane team.

 ## 🤝 Contributing

 We welcome contributions!
 To contribute: